CS196-DIneNDash/WebAndBackend/README.md

 # dineinadash.github.io
-CS196 Dine In A Dash Web \n
+CS196 Dine In A Dash Web.
 For the actual website, please visit:
     http://babburra.github.io/dineinadash/